GeorgeFedoseev/predator-prey-life/README.md

 Simple python script modelling predator-prey ocean system.
 Ocean is represented with 2d cell system.
 Each cell can contain either one of predator, prey, obstacle or be empty.

+The script uses the tkinter graphics interface: red cells are predators, green are prey, black are obstacles and blue are empty.

 Each time tick all cells are processed:

 1. Each creature can make a move to a neighbour cell.